 Another part of His plan will also righteously bring an end to all opposition at an appointed time.
 Then comes the end, when He delivers the kingdom to God the Father, when He puts an end to all rule and all authority and power.
 For He must reign till He has put all enemies under His feet.
 The last enemy that will be destroyed is death.
 For “He has put all things under His feet.” … that God may be all in all. – 1 Corinthians 15:24-28

 While it is widely known that Christ’s birth was not on December 25th, in the 3rd century the church in Rome established December 25th as a date of observance commemorating the LORD’s incarnation.
 Let us be intentionally appreciative of the graciousness of our loving Father and of His intervening reconciliation.
 This can be a beautiful expression of thanksgiving to Him.
 Whatever way you celebrate His birth, let us remember the purpose for it and respond with (1) worship for and to Him – and – (2) by loving others.
 Remember those who are suffering and cheer on with those who are rejoicing.

 The Bible tells us that Jesus Christ is the Word of God made flesh (John 1:14; Revelation 19:13) so making His Word part of our lives is not just for this holiday season – it is our “eternal normal”.
 He intentionally created you, placed you in this time, and gave you His Word.
 The best gift that was ever given was His Message through His body to indwell you.

 Note: Dates provided above are based on Biblical references and the Bible Time Line by RW Research Inc (2001).
+Additionally, all Scripture used in this blog is from the New King James Version, unless otherwise specified.
 Everyone ought to examine the Word for themselves.